preignition/program-user-guide/training-course/session-5-analysing-your-survey-responses-and-exporting-your-survey-data.md

 On completing this session, you should feel confident to do the following.

 * [x] Using the analytics dashboard to filter your dataset&#x20;
-* [x] Using 'edit feild settings' to customise the look and feel of the dashboard
+* [x] Using 'edit field settings' to customise the look and feel of the dashboard
 * [x] Using the 'pin' feature to make charts appear at the top of the page&#x20;
 * [x] Exporting your survey data using different data formats and types of export